data-catering/data-caterer-docs/docs/docs/guide/data-source/database/cassandra.md

     }
     ```

+=== "YAML"

+    In `docker/data/custom/plan/my-cassandra.yaml`:
+    ```yaml
+    name: "my_cassandra_plan"
+    description: "Create account data via Cassandra"
+    tasks:
+      - name: "cassandra_task"
+        dataSourceName: "my_cassandra"
+    ```

+=== "UI"

+    1. Click on `Connection` towards the top of the screen
+    1. For connection name, set to `my_cassandra`
+    1. Click on `Select data source type..` and select `Cassandra`
+    1. Set URL as `localhost:9042`
+    1. Set username as `cassandra`
+    1. Set password as `cassandra`
+        1. Optionally, we could set a keyspace and table name but if you have more than keyspace or table, you would have to create new connection for each
+    1. Click on `Create`
+    1. You should see your connection `my_cassandra` show under `Existing connections`
+    1. Click on `Home` towards the top of the screen
+    1. Set plan name to `my_cassandra_plan`
+    1. Set task name to `cassandra_task`
+    1. Click on `Select data source..` and select `my_cassandra`

 This class defines where we need to define all of our configurations for generating data.
 There are helper variables and
 methods defined to make it simple and easy to use.